pmonks/fake-tweets/README.md

 # fake-tweets

-A micro codebase that builds a Markov chain from a tweet archive in JSON format, then spits out any number of statistically similar, though fake, tweets.
+A small library that builds a Markov chain from a tweet archive in JSON format, then spits out any number of statistically similar, though fake, tweets.

 ## Trying it Out